rywhale/kiwisR/README.md

 ### Get Time Series Values

 You can now use the `ts_id` column in the tibble produced by `ki_timeseries_list()` to query values for chosen time series.

 By default this will return values for the past 24 hours.
-You can specify the dates you're interested in by setting `start_date` and `end_date`.
-These should be set as date strings with the format 'YYYY-mm-dd'.
+You can specify the dates you’re interested in by setting `start_date` and `end_date`.
+These should be set as date strings with the format ‘YYYY-mm-dd’.

 #### One Time Series